A Structured Framework for Evaluating and Enhancing Interpretive Capabilities of Multimodal LLMs in Culturally Situated Tasks: Methodology

 \subsection{Evaluation of Dimensions and Label System}

-The three dimensions of our framework (i.e., Evaluative Stance, Feature Focus, and Commentary Quality) were derived from multiple sources: (1) traditional Chinese painting theory, particularly Xie He's ``Six Principles of Painting'' ()~\cite{acker1954some} which emphasizes spirit resonance (qiyun shengdong), bone method (gufa yongbi), and correspondence to nature (); (2) Western art criticism frameworks from Panofsky's three levels of meaning~\cite{panofsky1955meaning} and Wlfflin's formal analysis principles~\cite{wolfflin1950principles}; (3) consultations with curators from the Palace Museum and Metropolitan Museum who validated the relevance of these dimensions for Qing court painting analysis; and (4) empirical analysis of recurring patterns in our collected expert commentaries.
+The three dimensions of our framework (i.e., Evaluative Stance, Feature Focus, and Commentary Quality) were derived from multiple sources: (1) traditional Chinese painting theory, particularly Xie He's ``Six Principles of Painting'' (谢赫六法)~\cite{acker1954some} which emphasizes spirit resonance (气韵生动), bone method (骨法用笔), and correspondence to nature (应物象形); (2) Western art criticism frameworks from Panofsky's three levels of meaning~\cite{panofsky1955meaning} and Wölfflin's formal analysis principles~\cite{wolfflin1950principles}; (3) consultations with curators from the Palace Museum and Metropolitan Museum who validated the relevance of these dimensions for Qing court painting analysis; and (4) empirical analysis of recurring patterns in our collected expert commentaries.

 Evaluative Stance characterizes the rhetorical or evaluative position taken by the commentator (e.g., historical interpretation, praise, or critique).
 Feature Focus identifies the specific visual or contextual aspects discussed in the commentary (e.g., line quality, symbolism, spatial composition).
 Commentary Quality captures the analytical depth and logical structure of the commentary, ranging from clear, well-argued insights to superficial or biased remarks.
-Furthermore, each dimension comprises a set of fine-grained subcategories with bilingual EnglishChinese mappings.
+Furthermore, each dimension comprises a set of fine-grained subcategories with bilingual English–Chinese mappings.
 Full definitions and label lists are provided in Appendix~\ref{app:label_definitions}.